 1. Early Investment = High ROI

 By definition, all equity financiers seek high ROIs.
 Angel investors have an especially good chance of achieving this goal because they make their investments during the business’s infancy.
-It’s just like the stock market: The greatest rewards often go to investors who take the risk of buying stocks in unknown businesses that eventually become massively successful.
+It’s just like the stock market: The most significant rewards often go to investors who take the risk of buying stocks in unknown companies that eventually become massively successful.
 For this reason, the interest of an angel investor gives new businesses tremendous confidence.

 2. Another Opportunity to Lead